-Depending on the extent of emergency responsibility for mitigating its consequences belongs to the licensee, relevant provincial governor or the Minister of Interior.
+Depending on the extent of emergency responsibility for mitigating its consequences belongs to the licensee (on-site level), relevant provincial governor (regional level) or the Minister of Interior (national level).

-In case of radiological or nuclear emergency the National Atomic Energy Agency (PAA) provides expert assistance to other authorities.
-PAA operates the national radiation monitoring network and decision support systems.
-PAA also coordinates radiation measurements in case of emergency.
+In case of radiological or nuclear emergency the National Atomic Energy Agency (PAA) provides expert advice to other authorities.
+PAA also operates the national radiation monitoring network and decision support systems.